Committed to providing

 We provide individual counselling and psychotherapy to people of all ages.
 We assist with anxiety, anger management, bereavement, bullying management, crisis pregnancy, depression, discrimination, domestic violence, grief, loneliness, major illness, life changes, panic attacks, psychological / sexual / emotional abuse, rape, relationship problems e.g. parenting, separation/divorce, sexuality, stress and work related problems, self harm, suicidal thoughts and attempts and many more.

-“The aim of Cork Counselling Services Training Institute is to educate and train students so that they attain professional counselling standards reflecting best practice nationally and internationally.
-We aim to foster personal responsibility, ethical and social awareness, and inclusive practice in our students.
-The Training Institute aims to aid students in the development of this professionalism by mutually creating an active learning environment which is inclusive, supportive and constructively challenging.”
+Our aim is to educate and train students so that they attain degree level professional counselling standards reflecting best practice nationally and internationally.
+We aim to foster personal responsibility, ethical and social awareness and inclusive practice in our students.
+We look to aid students in the development of this professionalism by mutually creating an active learning environment which is inclusive, supportive and constructively challenging.

 Cork Counselling Services is a social enterprise.
 This means that aswell as being a charity we apply commercial strategies towards advancing our social ends.
 To help make counselling affordable to all, we take the profitable work of providing accredited and professional training to would-be counsellors.
 All profits made in training go to ensuring counselling is available regardless of the clients ability to pay.
 Cork Counselling Services is a registered charity and non-profit organisation .
 Cork Counselling Services CLG is a company limited by guarantee and governed by a Company Board.
 The Company was registered with the Company Registration Office in 1985.
 CRO Number 110910.
 It was granted charitable status in 1989.
 Charity Number CHY8911.
 Our Charities Regulator number or RCN is 20022327.
 Cork Counselling Services receives regular annual funding from Tusla and the HSE to about 40% of running cost.